PointCloudLibrary/pcl/doc/tutorials/content/gpu_octree.rst

         71.6224 502.673 441.761 (squared distance 2996.11)

 The following visualizations demonstrate the above three search methods in action.
 Note that some parameters are different from above, to highlight the functionality of the search methods.
+The query points are shown in red, while the results are shown in white.
 The first image depicts the initial cloud populated with random data.

 .. image:: images/gpu/octree/gpu_full.png